-The United States and the five Central American countries share roughly $58.63 billion in total (two-way) trade in goods.
-U.S. goods exports to Central America totaled $32.75 billion in 2019.
-Leading U.S. exports to Central America include petroleum, food manufactures, textiles and fabrics, and computer and electronic products.
+The United States and the five Central American countries share roughly $48.49 billion in total (two-way) trade in goods.
+U.S. goods exports to Central America totaled $24.76 billion in 2020.
+Leading U.S. exports to Central America include petroleum, food manufactures, computer and electronic products, and chemicals.
 Leading U.S. imports from Central America include apparel products, agricultural products, manufactured commodities, and food manufactures.
 The U.S. is the main supplier of goods and services to Central American economies.
 Over forty percent of total goods exports by Central America come from the United States.

 California exports to the CAFTA-DR market totaled over $2.45 billion in 2021.
 California imported over $2.86 billion from CAFTA-DR in 2021.